Ylieo816/Talentlabs/README.md

 - Django (Python) with Django Ninja framework
 - PostgreSQL database
 - Docker for containerization
-- Celery for asynchronous task processing
+- (Plan) Celery for asynchronous task processing
-- Redis for message broker and caching
+- (Plan) Redis for message broker and caching

 ## Prerequisites